aveshagarwal/kubernetes/docs/design/downward_api_resources_limits_requests.md

 are processed as fix strings, whereas in partial selectors approach, the similar selectors are processed as a json path over a versioned object.

-Since environment variables are container scoped, so container name must be specified as part of their path name.
+Since environment variables are container scoped, the container name must be specified as part of their path name.
 The format is that container name and path name must be separated by slash (`/`).
 This approach could be used for pod level resources in the future by not specifying container